 NEXT GENERATION LITHIUM ION CATHODE MATERIALS

-The Faraday Institution’s CATMAT project on ‘Next Generation Lithium-Ion Cathode Materials’ is led by the University of Bath with six other universities and twelve industry partners.
+The Faraday Institution’s CATMAT project on ‘Next Generation Lithium-Ion Cathode Materials’ is led by the Universities of Oxford and Bath, with six other universities and twelve industry partners.
 The biggest performance gains in the near-term optimisation of lithium ion batteries for electric vehicles are likely to arise from changing the chemistry of the cathode.

 The overall aims of the CATMAT project are: